Form 2 pupils recently enjoyed a festive trip to Germany visiting the Christmas Markets.

 Wer fremde Sprachen nicht kennt, weiss nichts von seiner eigenen.Johann Wolfgang von Goethe (1749–1832) German writer

-To develop our pupils’ cultural and linguistic knowledge beyond the classroom, we run Middle School trips to Munich and in Form 3 there is an exchange program with the Werner Heisenberg Gymnasium in Weinheim, Germany.
+To enhance our pupils’ cultural and linguistic knowledge beyond the classroom, we run a lower school trip to the Christmas Markets in Lüneburg and Hamburg and in Forms 3 & 4 there is an exchange programme with the Werner Heisenberg Gymnasium in Weinheim, Germany.

 I joined the Languages Department as Head of German in September 2017 from Churcher’s College in Hampshire, where I taught German and French and coached an U12 netball team.
 Prior to that I taught at Exeter School and King’s College, Taunton.
 My love of German stems from the summers I spent with a German family in a small town near Hannover.
 This gave me a real insight into the language and culture of Germany.
 I then went on to work as an au pair near Frankfurt before studying German and Swedish at university.Prior to taking up a career in teaching, I worked for Bosch in Stuttgart and for the British Consulate.
 I was in Berlin the year the Berlin Wall came down and also spent a year working in Sweden and then Munich.
 I still travel regularly to Germany; it is an amazing country with so many hidden gems and a rich language and literature.
 I love teaching German and try to bring the language to life be it through music, food, literature or film.
 In my free time I enjoy cycling, swimming, the outdoors and spending time with my family.